 Throughout art history, many major art movements emerged in response to existing artistic approaches.
 Pre-Raphaelite painting, for example, was born out of a dislike of the Renaissance, while Rococo artists built upon the opulence of Baroque art.
-Though this phenomenon has manifested time and time again, it reached a peak with the onset of Romanticism, a movement that rejected the formality of Neoclassicism and, instead, embraced emotion.
+Though this phenomenon has manifested time and time again, it reached a peak with the onset of Romanticism, an early 19th-century movement that rejected the formality of Neoclassicism and, instead, embraced emotion.

 Today, the Romantic genre is mostly associated with large-scale paintings.
 However, the movement influenced several disciplines and branches of study, culminating in a legacy evident in the visual arts and beyond.